RandomComputerUser/FancyLighting/README.md

 ### Latest Version

 **v0.8.1.1 (2024-10-28)**
-- Tweak enhanced light blurring in vines
+- Tweaked enhanced light blurring in vines
+- Removed an unnecessary file from the build

 **v0.8.1 (2024-10-27)**
 - Added a new mode for enhanced glow mask support